-6 Regional funding for transit asset preservation directed towards the operator and system in question
+56 Regional funding for transit asset preservation directed towards the operator and system in question

-7 PAOUL stands for the percent of transit assets past their useful lives - i.e., share of aged assets.
+57 PAOUL stands for the percent of transit assets past their useful lives - i.e., share of aged assets.

-8 When run in target mode that seeks to reduce the backlog, TERM-Lite needs to know the year by which the target needs to be achieved (and preserved thereafter).
+58 When run in target mode that seeks to reduce the backlog, TERM-Lite needs to know the year by which the target needs to be achieved (and preserved thereafter).
 For this analysis, a year 10 assumption for target achievement is provided as an input in line with the Needs Assessment work.

-9 Higher level of funding being analyzed in comparison to baseline
+59 Higher level of funding being analyzed in comparison to baseline

-10 Refer to the Plan Bay Area 2040 Needs Assessment work for more information on this process.
+60 Refer to the Plan Bay Area 2040 Needs Assessment work for more information on this process.

-11 To minimize noise from asset replacement in the horizon year dataset, a five-year average age (with the horizon year as its midpoint) for each asset is output by TERM-Lite.
-12 As defined by later formulas and data tables developed from TCRP Report 157.
+61 To minimize noise from asset replacement in the horizon year dataset, a five-year average age (with the horizon year as its midpoint) for each asset is output by TERM-Lite.